Emergency Exit Escape Rooms – Poltergeist. Game Date 03/10/2017. Team: Amy & Ian

-Theming, as we’ve come to expect from Moviescape was excellent, creepy… unsettling… very immersive.
+Theming, as we’ve come to expect from Emergency Exit Escape Rooms was excellent, creepy… unsettling… very immersive.
 The room was built out incredibly well, with all the things you’d expect in a kids room but without anything to create red herrings or confuse.

 A linear game, with a good selection of puzzles, with a focus on observation and words, with a small amount of searching (which worked for us!)
 The puzzles are all incredibly logical with lovely ah-ha moments!
 There is one puzzle which we’ve never seen before, and was so delicate, but really worked well and surprised us!
 It needs a steady hand so let the most careful member of your team do that puzzle!

-The flow was wonderful, each clue and puzzle leading seamlessly onto the next and it was almost like we just knew what to do (maybe that is because of playing Haunted House, and Exorcist before we were well versed in Moviescape’s game play!) but the game design is skilled and slick, everything makes perfect sense and that is one quality of Moviescape games.
+The flow was wonderful, each clue and puzzle leading seamlessly onto the next and it was almost like we just knew what to do (maybe that is because of playing Exorcist before we were well versed in Emergency Exit Escape Rooms game play!) but the game design is skilled and slick, everything makes perfect sense and that is one quality of Emergency Exit Escape Rooms games.

 The puzzles are clear cut and in theme with the story.